andy-wittig/DatabaseFinal/README.txt

     and library names that this project is depended on.
 Install those in order to run the program.

 2.)
 Alright, so lets get that database setup.
 Home Buyer Helper expects a PostgreSQL server to connect to.
-    The following are the information on how the server needs to be created.
+    The following is the information on how the server needs to be configured.
+    This configuration will be done automatically if you don't wish to change any values.
     Any modification to the following will require matching changes to the variables within DatabaseInteraction.py

     -Name = "HomeBuyer"